lvetech/ALT/code/RealSense/README-RealSense.md

 Snapshots of the scene captured by the cameras are shown to the left of the corresponding data plots.

+ALT software was executing the same video data frames processing algorithm described above to generate the data both for F200 and for R200 cameras (Figures 1 and 2).

 ![R200 ALT data example](/figures/RealSense/R200-ALT-data-example.png)

 Figure 1.
 ALT data obtained using light emitter and IR video stream of a R200 Intel RealSense camera.
 Snapshot of the scene taken from the R200 IR video stream is shown on the left.
 A person is sitting in an armchair at about 3 feet distance from the R200 camera.